John Lucas (painter): Works

 Many of Lucas's portraits were engraved, some, like that of Nicholas Conyngham Tindal, by himself in mezzotint.
-He also engraved a few portraits after Sir Thomas Lawrence, including one of the Queen of Portugal.
+He also engraved a few portraits after Sir Thomas Lawrence, including one of Maria II of Portugal.

 Family

 Lucas married early in life Miss Milborough Morgan, and left three sons and two daughters.
-The eldest son, John Templeton Lucas (1836–1880), was an artist; William Lucas became a water-colour painter; and Arthur Lucas became an art publisher in New Bond Street, London.
+The eldest son, John Templeton Lucas (1836–1880), was an artist; William Lucas became a water colourist; and Arthur Lucas became an art publisher in New Bond Street, London.
 John Seymour Lucas was a nephew and pupil.